-I’d like to introduce you to a little recipe that we make it our house way more often than I care to admit—coconut oil fudge.
-It’s our absolute favorite healthy dessert (in moderation, of course), and we almost always have all the ingredients we need to make it stocked in our pantry.
-It’s actual not doing this recipe justice to call it my favorite healthy dessert.
+I’d like to introduce you to a little recipe that we make it our house all the time—coconut oil fudge.
+It’s our absolute favorite healthy dessert, and we almost always have all the ingredients we need to make it stocked in our pantry.
+And it’s actually not doing this recipe justice to call it my favorite healthy dessert.
 It’s pretty much my favorite any kind of dessert ever.
 And it just so happens to be healthy.
 It’s that good.

 This coconut oil fudge is so smooth, that it’s almost the same texture as those ice cube chocolates you used to eat as a kid.
 Remember those?
 They looked like an ice cube?
 And they were so smooth and creamy that they almost felt cold on your tongue (hence the name)?
 Yup, this fudge is a lot like those.